-Nine decades have passed since the rematch between Gene Tunney and Jack Dempsey took place on a brisk September evening at Chicago’s Soldier Field in 1927, and in that time the more mythical qualities of the story have replaced the facts.
-The staggering crowd, the impressive gate and the realization of a hero and ex-champion’s demise all occupy the general narrative, but the focus of the bout remains the generous count given to Tunney after being sent down in the seventh by the “Manassa Mauler.”
+More than nine decades have passed since the rematch between Gene Tunney and Jack Dempsey took place on a brisk September evening at Chicago’s Soldier Field in 1927, and in that time the more mythical qualities of the story have replaced the facts.
+The staggering crowd, the impressive gate, and the realization of a hero and ex-champion’s demise, all occupy the general narrative, but the focus forever remains the generous count given to Tunney after he was put down in the seventh by the “Manassa Mauler.”
 Indeed, in a 1933 submission to the American Dialect Society titled “Jargon of Fistiana,” the term “long count” was defined as, “Ten seconds on the canvas, unfair lengthening of the count by cheating referee.”

-The world of sports rocked and rolled along with the decade, making stars of golfers Glenna Collett and Bobby Jones, football players Knute Rockne and Red Grange, swimmer Johnny Weissmuller, tennis players Bill Tilden and Helen Wills, and legendary baseball player Babe Ruth, who, incidentally, picked Dempsey to regain the championship.
+The world of sports rocked and rolled along with the decade, making stars of golfers Glenna Collett and Bobby Jones, football players Knute Rockne and Red Grange, swimmer Johnny Weissmuller, tennis players Bill Tilden and Helen Wills, and of course Babe Ruth, who, incidentally, picked Dempsey to win.
 All hoped Jack, their cultural ring leader, could regain the heavyweight title.

 Social symbolism aside, Heimer says Tunney’s veritable obsession with defeating Dempsey first rose to the surface during a chance meeting between the two on a ferry that was crossing the Hudson River in 1920.
 The following year Tunney dispatched Soldier Jones on the undercard of Dempsey vs Carpentier, boxing’s first million dollar gate.
 When asked about his plans afterward Tunney replied, “My plans are all Dempsey.”
 Between then and Tunney vs Dempsey I in 1926, the former stepped into the ring over forty times, while the popular champion fought only twice, becoming more superstar than actual fighter.
 Tunney’s defeat of Dempsey was shocking, but shouldn’t have been.